 If it seems like you’ve been creating chaos, hit pause, and evaluate situations.
-Realize that with the chaos, may also be the creation of unnecessary stress for yourself and for those involved.
+Realize that with the chaos, it may also be the creation of unnecessary stress for yourself and for those involved.
 That can ruin relationships and decrease productivity in your life and in the lives of others.
-It might actually repel people away from you because they don’t like the confusion, stress, and chaos.
+It might actually repel people away from you because they don’t like confusion, stress, and chaos.

 For a chaos creator, it’s time to start doing the opposite.
 How?
 Rather than rushing headlong into situations, take a deep breath and spend some time considering what might work best for “others” involved.
-That means when scheduling projects or meeting or appointments, that you take time to consider the needs of others, their responsibilities, energy level, schedules, abilities, likes and dislikes, and even their spouses or families.
+That means when scheduling projects or meetings or appointments, that you take time to consider the needs of others, their responsibilities, energy level, schedules, abilities, likes and dislikes, and even their spouses or families.
 Look for peaceful solutions to challenges.

 Retraining yourself to create less chaotic environments may not happen overnight, so don’t be too hard on yourself.
 However, keep striving for and looking for ways to create calm environments everywhere you go.
 It will help you become more aware of the needs of others.